Ouagadougou: Sport

 Ouagadougou's inhabitants play a wide array of sports, including association football, basketball, and volleyball.
 There are tournaments and activities organized by the local authorities.
-The Stade du 4-Août is the home of Étoile Filante de Ouagadougou, the city's main Football team.
+The Stade du 4-Août is the home of Étoile Filante de Ouagadougou, the city's main football team.

 Health

 Ouagadougou has both state and private hospitals.
 The two state hospitals in the city are the Centre hospitalier national Yalgado Ouedraogo (CHNYO) and the Centre hospitalier national pédiatrique Charles de Gaulle (CHNP-CDG).
 Despite that, the local population still largely can only afford traditional local medicine and the "pharmacopée".

 Transport

-Many residents travel on motorcycles and mopeds.
-The large private vendor of motorcycles JC Megamonde sells 50,000 motorbikes and mopeds every year.

-Ouagadougou's citizens also travel in green cabs, which take their passengers anywhere in town for 200 to 400 CFA, but the price is higher after 10:00 pm and can then reach 1000 CFA.

 Air transport

 Thomas Sankara International Airport Ouagadougou (code OUA) serves the area with flights to West Africa and Europe.
 Air Burkina has its head office in the Air Burkina Storey Building (Immeuble Air Burkina) in Ouagadougou.

 Rail

 Ouagadougou is connected by passenger rail service to Bobo-Dioulasso, Koudougou and Ivory Coast.
 As of June 2014, Sitarail operates a passenger train three times a week along the route from Ouagadougou to Abidjan.
-There are freight services to Kaya in the north of Burkina Faso and in 2014 plans were announced to revive freight services to the Manganese mine at Tambao starting in 2016.
+There are freight services to Kaya in north Burkina Faso and in 2014 plans were announced to revive freight services to the manganese mine at Tambao starting in 2016.